Aug22Thu, 22 Aug 09:30 AM - Thu, 22 Aug 04:30 PM in Brunswick$275.00Register25 places remaining

 The workshop will allow for a diversity of participant roles and there will be opportunity to reflect on how suicide risk assessment skills are relevant for different roles and work contexts.

-Specifically people who have not had training in suicide prevention previously and who work with people from refugee backgrounds, eg. caseworkers, bicultural workers, volunteers etc.
+People who have not had training in suicide prevention previously and who work with people from refugee backgrounds, eg. caseworkers, bi-cultural workers, volunteers etc.

 NOTE: This workshop has a refugee focus but is based on mainstream generalised suicide assessment training – if you have completed this sort of training some sections may cover similar material.